 “So what’s the difference, then?”

 Goda smiled, and turned up to glance at Kanna with some amusement.
 “You know the difference,” she said.
 “It’s why you’ve hardly touched the water.
 It’s why you avoided looking at the other side until now.
-It’s why you feel an unconscious resistance to crossing, and would probably hold back even if someone was chasing you.
+It’s why you feel an unconscious resistance to crossing, and would probably hold back even if someone were chasing you.
 Everyone feels it, so the government doesn’t need to guard this border.”

 Kanna was quiet for awhile.
 When she paid attention, she did notice the resistance.
 Something about being close to the river had made her want to pull back at first, and she couldn’t clearly picture herself passing through the halfway point of the stream, even if it might have been shallow enough.